SmartBear/readyapi4j/modules/cucumber/modules/bdd4oas/README.md

   /specs:
     get:
       x-bdd-when:
-      - perform a default search
+      - performing a default search
       - when: searching for swaggerhub apis
         parameters:
           specType: API